-Photomatix Pro and Essentials are standalone programs running on Windows and Mac.
+Photomatix Pro costs $99 and is a standalone program running on Windows and Mac.

 30-Sep-14: Photomatix Essentials updated to version 4, adding realistic-looking Tone Mapping and Finishing Touch options among other updates.
 Photomatix Essentials is an easy-to-use program intended for photographers who are new to HDR.